planningcenter/developers/README.md

 All data is returned according to the [JSONAPI 1.0 spec](http://jsonapi.org).

+If you're creating a Ruby application we have the [pco_api gem](ttps://github.com/planningcenter/pco_api_ruby) to get you started.

 ## Support

 If you have any questions or feature requests, post an [issue](https://github.com/ministrycentered/developers/issues).
 We'll take a look and get back to you asap.